Flexible Spaces for Modern Families: Make the Most of Your Dining RoomOctober 31, 2013

 There is no reason to let a traditional dining room gather cobwebs.
 Dining rooms are usually large, open spaces that occupy prime real estate within the home.
 This makes them perfect candidates for transformation into whatever functional space you need.
 With a little creativity, your dining room can keep pace with the changing needs of your family.

 It’s no secret that children need a lot of things.
-Large toys such as play kitchens, train tables and block collections will quickly overwhelm a child’s bedroom.
+Large toys such as play kitchens, train tables, and block collections will quickly overwhelm a child’s bedroom.
 With ample floor space, a dining room easily converts into a play space.
 Dining rooms are also generally located near the kitchen and living room, with makes supervision a breeze.
 To make the switch, try covering the floor with easily washable rugs, or even squares of artificial grass for an outdoor feel.
 Replace the formal table with a low table for art projects.
 Low shelves with fabric bins will help to keep clutter at bay.
 Also, don’t over pack the space.
-Open floor space is idea for building with blocks, racing toy cars and twirling around in a princess dress.
+Open floor space is ideal for building with blocks, racing toy cars and twirling around in a princess dress.

 As toys give way to textbooks, the dining room offers another opportunity for transformation.
 Older children need a space to learn, study and complete homework.
 Adding a few small desks, or small table, to the area provides a space for learning that is distraction-free.
 Setting up a computer station in a transformed dining area allows for easy supervision of Internet activities.
 Also, consider adding a few floor pillows to the space to provide a comfortable spot for reading.